 Are There Job Opportunities for Veterinarians?

-In 2016, there was an estimated number of 79,600 jobs in the United States for Veterinarian.
+In the United States, there were 79,600 jobs for Veterinarian in 2016.
 New jobs are being produced at a rate of 18.8% which is above the national average.
 The Bureau of Labor Statistics predicts 15,000 new jobs for Veterinarian by 2026.
-Due to new job openings and attrition, there will be an average of 4,500 job openings in this field each year.
+The BLS estimates 4,500 yearly job openings in this field.